Empowering Adults with Special Needs through Support Coordination.

 WHO WE ARE

-With over 30 years of experience serving individuals with Intellectual & Developmental Disabilities and their families, SPWA Services strives to empower individuals to realize their full potential.
+With over 30 years of experience serving individuals with Intellectual & Developmental Disabilities and their families, SPWA Services strives to empower adults with special needs to realize their full potential.
 We take pride in aiding our families to locate & secure support services so individuals can live as they choose.
 We exploit every option available within the community to facilitate the development of an individualized plan that represents the whole person.
 Together, based on wants/needs, real goals are established and a plan is developed.
 Family and friends are encouraged to participate as the individual selects the services that best meet his/her needs.

-We currently serve Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Mercer, Middlesex, Monmouth, Ocean & Salem counties.
+We currently serve NJ residents in Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Mercer, Middlesex, Monmouth, Ocean & Salem counties.
 And, yes, we APPROVE our own Individualized Support plans.

 Medicaid Waiver Programs

-The Division has reformed its funding system into a fee-for-service model in accordance with Medicaid.
-It is the chief way services & supports for NJ adults with intellectual and developmental disabilities manage living in a licensed and non-licensed settings.
-See the Division of Developmental Disabilities for an overview.
+The New Jersey Division of Developmental Disabilities has reformed its funding system into a fee-for-service model in accordance with Medicaid.
+It is the chief way services & supports for NJ adults with intellectual and developmental disabilities (I/DD) manage living in licensed and non-licensed settings.
+See the NJ Division of Developmental Disabilities for an overview.

 NJ INDIVIDUAL SUPPORT PLAN